-In selecting specific bills for assignment to the Legislative Analyst for preparation of citizen cost impact analyses, the Committee on Rules shall request the Legislative Analyst to present an estimate of his or her time and prospective costs for preparing the analyses.
+In selecting specific bills for assignment to the Legislative Analyst for preparation of citizen cost impact analyses, the Committee on Rules shall request the Legislative Analyst to present an estimate of the Legislative Analyst's time and prospective costs for preparing the analyses.
 Only those bills that have a potential significant cost impact shall be assigned.
 Where necessary, the Committee on Rules shall provide funds to offset added costs incurred by the Legislative Analyst.

-The citizen cost impact analyses shall include those economic effects that the Legislative Analyst deems significant and that he or she believes will result directly from the proposed legislation.
+The citizen cost impact analyses shall include those economic effects that the Legislative Analyst deems significant and that the Legislative Analyst believes will result directly from the proposed legislation.
 Insofar as feasible, the economic effects considered by the Legislative Analyst shall include, but not be limited to, the following: